Evaluating the Prospects of Cyclic Deconvolution across 312 Pulsars: Results Discussion

 While a pulsar's cyclic merit will vary based on telescope and observing frequency, its upper and lower frequency boundaries for the full deconvolution regime should remain fairly constant, epoch-to-epoch variations aside.
 To determine which frequency ranges may be best-suited for cyclic deconvolution across the most pulsars, we examined the distributions for these upper and lower deconvolution regime boundaries, which can be seen in Figure \ref{decon_boundaries}.
 Based on these distributions, and the number of sources that simultaneously pass the conservative cyclic merit threshold while being observed in the full deconvolution regime, our findings suggest that the optimal frequency range for achieving cyclic deconvolution across the most pulsars is between $\sim$80$-$300 MHz, notwithstanding our source count for pulsars passing certain cyclic merit thresholds being biased high below 100 MHz due to our spectral index assumptions.
 These results strongly indicate that instruments like the upgraded Giant Metrewave Radio Telescope (uGMRT), Low-Frequency Array (LOFAR), and Murchison Widefield Array (MWA) are the best current instruments for cyclic spectroscopy.
 Overall, based on number of unique sources that meet our criteria, uGMRT appears to be the best overall telescope for cyclic deconvolution, with LOFAR being the second best, especially considering the upcoming simultaneous low and high baseline array observing capabilities of the upgraded LOFAR2 \citep{lofar2_test}.
+That all being said, these instruments may be surpassed by telescopes like the DSA once a larger fraction of the galactic millisecond pulsar population is discovered.